Skip to main content

 • work on radio programmes, or student film or TV productions

-• help out on local newspapers, student publications, hospital or community radio, film archives or picture libraries
+• help out on hospital or community radio shows

 Direct Application

-You can apply directly to employers if you've got some of the relevant skills and knowledge needed for this role.
+You can apply directly to employers if you've got relevant skills and knowledge needed for this job.
+Work experience, contacts and good research skills are highly valued.

-You could also move into programme research if you've worked in journalism or had a research job in a non-media field, like social or political research.
+You could also move into programme research if you've worked in journalism, or had a research job in a non-media field, such as social or political fact-finding and analysis.

 Other Routes

-You could do research training courses through a professional body like BECTU, the broadcast union.
+You could take a training course through a professional body, like BECTU, the broadcast union, or ScreenSkills.
 These are open to new starters as well as existing staff looking to progress.

 More Information